develop-me/bootcamp--week-06--php/challenges/01-basic-php/README.md

     ```

-1) Write some code that outputs a cumulative total of the current line number for 1 to 50.
+1) Write some code that outputs a cumulative total for each integer between 1 and 50.

     e.g.